hainguyenvie/ai4green/README.md

-# AI 4 Green - Green Intelligence for Education
+# RecyCool - Green Intelligence for Education

 A Vietnamese educational platform that uses AI to turn recyclable materials into STEM learning experiences for students aged 5-14.